Straight from the Shoulder (TV program)

-Straight from the Shoulder is a Philippine television and radio public affairs show broadcast by GMA Network.
+Straight from the Shoulder is a Philippine television and radio public affairs show broadcast by GMA Radio-Television Arts.
 Hosted by Louie Beltran, it premiered in 1970 on MBC-11 until in 1972.
 On January 14, 1987, it returned as a television show in GMA Network.
 A radio edition also aired on DZRH.
 The show concluded in September 1994, following Beltran's death.
-It was replaced by Liberty Live with Joe Taruc in its timeslot.